survivejs/webpack-book/manuscript/developing/01_getting_started.md

 This works because npm adds *node_modules/.bin* temporarily to the path.
 As a result, rather than having to write `"build": "node_modules/.bin/webpack"`, we can do `"build": "webpack"`.

-You can execute these kind of scripts through *npm run*.
+You can execute this kind of scripts through *npm run*.
 If you run it as is, it will give you the listing of available scripts.

 T> There are shortcuts like *npm start* and *npm test*.
 We can run these directly without *npm run* although that will work too.
-For those in hurry, you can use *npm t* to run your tests.
+For those in a hurry, you can use *npm t* to run your tests.

 T> It is possible to execute *npm run* anywhere within the project.
-It doesn't have to be run in the project root in order to work. npm will figure out the project root for you.
+It doesn't have to be run in the project root to work. npm will figure out the project root for you.

 ## Useful *html-webpack-plugin* Extensions